KatanaGraph/katana/docs/contributing/building.rst

 Conan
 -----

-For the Conan build you must run, ``scripts/setup_dev_ubuntu.sh`` as this build depends on many system level packages.
+For the Conan build you must run ``scripts/setup_dev_ubuntu.sh``, as this build depends on many system level packages.

 After running ``scripts/setup_dev_ubuntu.sh``, run the following commands from the project source directory to build the system: